coreos/tectonic-rpms/rpm/tectonic-worker/INSTALL.md

 ### Configure the DNS service address

 As a part of the Tectonic system a cluster wide DNS service will be deployed.
-To allow the kubelet to discover the location of other pods and services we will need to inform the system of the DNS service address.
+To allow the kubelet to discover the location of other pods and services, we will need to inform the system of the DNS service address.

 The DNS service address can be manually extracted from the file `terraform.tfvars` located in the installer assets directory.
 It is located